Old World vs. New Wave Olive Oil: A Delicious Duel Across Continents

 - Pleasantly Bitter: Think of it like the bitterness in good dark chocolate or a strong coffee—a sign of complexity and health-giving antioxidants.

 These assertive flavors didn’t develop in a vacuum.
 They grew alongside the region’s cuisine.
 They’re meant to stand up to hearty dishes: to be ladled into a ribollita soup, drizzled over grilled fish, or used to dress a sturdy panzanella salad.
 They aren’t just a finishing touch; they’re a structural ingredient.
+In Greece, they are also the thing that makes simple plates like What Is Dakos?
+A Cretan Staple Explained taste much more serious than their ingredient list suggests.

 The New Wave: Science Meets Sunlight